 In order for us to successfully execute our duties under our fully managed package, we will need to conduct property inspections.
-Inspections are essential to ensure the smooth running of a tenancy.
-This will take place at the half way point of tenancy agreement, and every six months thereafter.
+Inspections are essential to ensure the smooth running of a tOccupation Contract.
+This will take place at the halfway point of Occupation Contract, and every six months thereafter.

-Inspections are to ensure there are no breaches to the tenancy agreement, and there are no safety or maintenance issues which need remedying.
+Inspections are to ensure there are no breaches to the Occupation Contract, and there are no safety or maintenance issues that need remedying.
 From our experience, spotting early problems can prevent escalation to costly issues for the landlord.
-Inspection reports include photographs, and are conducted using our inspection software.
-You will be provided with a PDF report which highlight the findings.
+Inspection reports include photographs and are conducted using our inspection software.
+You will be provided with a PDF report which highlights the findings.

-Rent Arrears and Breach of Tenancy Agreement - Management to Resolution
+Rent Arrears and Breach of Occupation Contract - Management to Resolution

 We operate a strict arrears procedure, to quickly resolve any arrears situation in the unlikely event that they occur.
-Should your tenant fall into rental arrears, they will enter into a vigorous step by step process.
-We will communicate with the tenant, set up payment plans and, issue reminder letters, followed by legal notices for possession (s8/s21) through the eviction process if required.
+Should your Contract Holder fall into rental arrears, they will enter into a vigorous step-by-step process.
+We will communicate with the Contract Holder, set up payment plans, and, issue reminder letters, followed by legal notices for possession (s8/s21) through the eviction process if required.
 We track all communication and actions along this process, should they need to be submitted as evidence during a formal hearing.

-Should your tenant wants to continue renting the property from you beyond the initial term, we will handle all the administrative aspects of the renewal agreement, otherwise the tenancy will default to a rolling periodic tenancy on a month by month basis.
+Should your tenant wants to continue renting the property from you beyond the initial term, we will handle all the administrative aspects of the renewal agreement, otherwise, the Occupation Contract will default to a rolling periodic Occupational Contract on a month by month basis.
 We will also handle the updating of any deposit or deposit replacement product.
 Again, this allows you to be completely hands-off whilst our team handles the administration.

-We ensure that all aspects of ending a tenancy are covered so that you, or any new tenants are not met with any unexpected surprises.
-We take final meter readings for gas, water, and electricity which are then passed on to the relevant utility companies along with a forwarding address for the tenant.
+We ensure that all aspects of ending an Occupation Contract are covered so that you or any new Contract Holders are not met with any unexpected surprises.
+We take final meter readings for gas, water, and electricity which are then passed on to the relevant utility companies along with a forwarding address for the exiting Contract Holder.

-The local council will also be informed of the tenancy end date for council tax purposes too.
+The local council will also be informed of the Occupation Contract end date for council tax purposes too.
 Following this, all keys are returned to the office and are signed for by a member of staff.

-We will also handle the administrative tasks around the returning of a deposit or concluding the deposit replacement product that maybe in play.
+We will also handle the administrative tasks around the return of a deposit or concluding the deposit replacement product that may be in play.

-When a tenant issues a notice to vacate your property, we will seek your permission to immediately start a new tenant find process.
-This means we’re using the tenant’s notice period to identify and vet a new tenant, minimising any potential voids and gaps in rental income.
+When a Contract Holder issues a notice to vacate your property, we will seek your permission to immediately start a new Contract Holder find process.
+This means we’re using the Contract Holder’s notice period to identify and vet a new Contract Holder, minimising any potential voids and gaps in rental income.

-Mediation of Landlord/Tenant Disputes (If appropriate Referral to DPS or Flatfair for any unresolved disputes.)
+Mediation of Landlord/Contract Holder Disputes (If appropriate Referral to DPS or Flatfair for any unresolved disputes.)

-Given the thorough tenant vetting process that we conduct, tenant disputes are rare.
-In the unlikely event that they do occur, we can often resolve the dispute between a landlord and a tenant, without the need for further action.
+Given the thorough Contract Holder vetting process that we conduct, Contract Holder disputes are rare.
+In the unlikely event that they do occur, we can often resolve the dispute between a landlord and a Contract Holder, without the need for further action.
 If required, we will submit any evidence to the DPS or Flatfair, in order to resolve the matter.

 Packages Available for Landlords